 - Only a priest self-communicates (takes communion himself).
-All other ministers are given Holy Communion by someone else. - Extraordinary ministers should always model good reception of the Eucharist: use the gesture of reverence (simple bow of the head) and say "amen."
+All other ministers are given Holy Communion by someone else. - Extraordinary ministers should always model good reception of the Eucharist: take the normative posture of standing, use the gesture of reverence (simple bow of the head) and say "amen."